-In this episode, Jenn and Bryce discuss the 6th P, which re-centers patients’ needs, enjoyment of their sexual lives, and social stigma attached to sex.
-As Jenn elaborates in the episode, “we really thought a satisfying pleasurable sex life is really a key element to sexual health and well-being for most people.
-So our sexual history taking questions really should reflect that.
+Jenn and Bryce discuss the 6th P, which re-centers patients’ needs, enjoyment of their sexual lives, and social stigma attached to sex.
+As Jenn elaborates, “A satisfying pleasurable sex life is really a key element to sexual health and well-being for most people.
+So our sexual history taking questions really should reflect that.”
 Bryce uses his specialized experiences providing sexual health care to LGBTQ+ populations to argue that we must recognize health disparities and address stigma around sexual health.
 Together, they discuss the creation of a freely accessible toolkit for all providers to use.
 They recognize that the current method of sexual history taking doesn’t incorporate enough discussion of issues such as gender identity, sexuality, shame, and stigma, and how these can affect sexual activity and sexual health.

 Turn on notifications to never miss an episode of Coming Together for Sexual Health.

 Jennifer Rogers, MPH, is the co-director of the National Coalition for Sexual Health (NCSH), a robust Coalition of over 200 members where she works collaboratively to promote high-quality sexual health information and health services.
 She also leads the Coalition’s Health Care Action Group to develop evidence-based and practical provider tools and materials.

 Bryce Furness, MD, MPH, is a Medical Epidemiologist with the CDC’s Division of STD Prevention.
 He has been embedded within the Washington, DC Department of Health since 2002.
 Highlights of his tenure include establishing a transgender health clinic, leading gay men’s health & wellness clinics, and improving the PrEP Clinic.
 He has recently published several articles on transforming primary care for LGBT people.